jg-rp/golden-liquid/CONTRIBUTING.md

 We use tags to categorize test cases.
 Tags are arbitrary strings that can be used to filter tests output by the build script, `build.rb`.

 List current tags with `bundle exec ruby build.rb --list-tags`.
 Please consider adding these tags to new test cases where appropriate.

+#### Adding a new tag

+To help catch tag typos and avoid similar tags with the same meaning, we enumerate allowed tags in `golden_liquid.schema.json`.
+When adding a new tag, add it to the list of tags at the bottom of `golden_liquid.schema.json`, otherwise schema validation will fail.

+When the meaning of a tag is not obvious, update the readme with an explanation.